D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 2) Expansion of ADF15 line transitions lists available for spectroscopic data comparison with codes.
 The fundamental data may already exist but just needs post-processing.
 There is some ITPA-diagnostics effort to collate desired line lists.
 There may be merit in curating a smaller set of files specifically for AMNS purposes.
 Make the tools for producing such data open source, well documented, and commonly available.

-3) Some dedicated effort must be made to bring the finer data at the individual rate level to the coarser description needed by many codes (effective cooling rates, total radiation emissivity, total particle balance, total emissivity within a diagnostic-relevant wavelength range, ...).
+3) Some dedicated effort must be made to bring the finer data at the individual rate level to the coarser description needed by many codes (effective cooling rates, total radiation emissivity, total particle balance, total emissivity within a diagnostic-relevant wavelength range, etc.).

 4) Consider providing means to document automatically the particular dataset use experience (in the codes or post-processing analysis).